SISPO-developers/ComaCreator/README.md

 ##### Parameters

-Inputs are controlled by "defaults.in" which can be created with "create_input.py".
+Inputs are controlled by "defaults.in".
 Input file in the $ROOT/data/defaults.in overrides the default values of the "$ROOT/src/PROGRAM/root.in".
 Sispo's input file must contain

 ```
    "options": ["--with-plugin"],